mmistakes/minimal-mistakes/_posts/2019-10-27-anatomy-optimization-modeling.md

 In the rest of this post I will walk through a toy problem for the purpose of introducing the vocabulary of Mathematical Optimization Modeling.
 In future posts I will work more complex problems which will have interesting characteristics.

-## The Food Cart Problem
+## The Food Truck Problem

-One of the example problems I like to use is that of a Food Cart.
+One of the example problems I like to use is that of a Food Truck.
 I am from Portland, OR USA originally and we had food trucks everywhere.
 In this example we are running a food truck and we have to decide what items to pack for the day.
 We sell Hamburgers and Burritos.
 Hamburgers sell for \\$5.00 and Burritos sell for \\$7.50 (they are big Burritos).
 Each Hamburger requires us to carry 1.0 Lb. of ingredients on the truck and each Burrito requires 1.5 Lbs.
 (I told you they are big).
-We have a small Food Cart so we can only carry up to 650 Lbs. of ingredients.
+We have a small Food Truck so we can only carry up to 650 Lbs. of ingredients.
 We also forgot to go to stock up the day before so we only have 200 Hamburger buns on hand and only 300 tortillas for Burritos.
-Since we run an awesome Food Cart, we always sell out of everything we bring.
+Since we run an awesome Food Truck, we always sell out of everything we bring.
 The question now becomes, how much Hamburgers do we pack for and how many Burritos so that we maximize our profit?

 > **Note:** This example problem is meant to be simple.
 I am mostly concerned with introducing the vocabulary of Optimization Modeling.
 Future problems will be more complex.

 This problem is a clear example of a Mathematical Optimization Problem.
 It has a Quantifiable Objective, Maximize Revenue.
 It has Decisions which we can control: the number of Hamburgers and Burritos we will pack for.
-Finally it has rules we must follow, the Food Cart can only carry 650 Lbs, we only have 200 Hamburger Buns and we only have 300 tortillas for Burritos.
+Finally it has rules we must follow, the Food Truck can only carry 650 Lbs, we only have 200 Hamburger Buns and we only have 300 tortillas for Burritos.
 Now, I am going to show you how we formulate this as an Optimization Model and then I will walk through each piece so that it makes sense.
 For this model I am going to use the variable $x_{1}$ to represent the number of Hamburgers we are going to pack for and $x_{2}$ to represent the number of Burritos.

 $$
 Maximize: 5.00 x_{1} + 7.50 x_{2} \\